-As we enter a new season, we must remember the lessons of previous years and be ready as early as possible.
-This emergency preparedness guide provides important information and tools to help you and your family prepare for emergencies.
-It includes tips, checklists, and step-by-step instructions advising what to do before, during, and after an emergency.
+Every year, the City of Jacksonville publishes this Emergency Preparedness Guide to provide important information and tools to citizens that help them prepare for emergencies.
+It includes tips, checklists, and step-by-step instructions for what to do before, during, and after an emergency.